krahets/hello-algo/en/docs/chapter_heap/heap.md

 ### Heap storage and representation

-As mentioned in the "Binary Trees" section, a complete binary tree can be efficiently represented with an array.
+As mentioned in the "Binary Trees" section, complete binary trees are highly suitable for array representation.
 Since heaps are a type of complete binary tree, **we will use arrays to store heaps**.

 When using an array to represent a binary tree, elements represent node values, and indexes represent node positions in the binary tree. **Node pointers are implemented through an index mapping formula**.